nathipg/melo-chart/README.md

 -- Change to not break sections on wrap
 -- Add option to remove empty frets from the end
--- Add option to remove empty frets from the start/end -- Add option to add multiple frets at once
+-- Add option to remove empty frets from the start/end -- Add option to add multiple string at once
--- Add option to add multiple string at once
 -- Export to image